sunaku/binman/README.markdown

 See the [API documentation][binman-api] for more delicious recipes.

-### In your Rakefile
+### Pre-building man pages

+Add the following lines to your gemspec:

+    s.files += Dir["man/**/*"]
+    s.add_development_dependency 'md2man', '~> 1'

-Add the following line to your `Rakefile` and you've got a `binman` task!
+Add the following line to your Rakefile:

     require 'binman/rakefile'

-This task pre-builds UNIX man page files for your `bin/` scripts into a `man/` directory so that your end-users do not need the Markdown to Roff converter installed in order to view the man pages embedded therein!
+You now have a `rake binman` task that pre-builds UNIX man page files for your `bin/` scripts into a `man/` directory so that your end-users do not need [md2man] installed in order to view the man pages you've embedded therein!

+If you're using Bundler, this task also hooks into its gem packaging tasks and ensures that your UNIX man page files are pre-built and included in your gem:

+    bundle exec rake build
+    gem spec pkg/*.gem | fgrep man/man

 ------------------------------------------------------------------------------
 License